Search for a place

 EAMONT-BRIDGE, a township in Barton parish, Westmoreland; on the river Eamont, about 1 mile SSE of Penrith.
 It is joined to Yanwath, which see.
 The bridge which gives it name is a picturesque structure; and the curious antiquities, called Arthur's Round Table and Mayborough, are in the neighbourhood.

-Eamont Bridge is now part of Eden district.
-Click here for graphs and data of how Eden has changed over two centuries.
-For statistics about Eamont Bridge itself, go to Units and Statistics.
+Eamont Bridge is now part of WESTMORLAND AND FURNESS Unitary Authority.
+Click here for graphs and data of how WESTMORLAND AND FURNESS has changed over two centuries.
+For statistics about Eamont Bridge itself, go to Statistics.

 How to reference this page:

-Click here for more detailed advice on finding places within A Vision of Britain through Time, and maybe some references to other places called "Eamont Bridge".
+Click here for more detailed advice on finding places within A Vision of Ireland through Time, and maybe some references to other places called "Eamont Bridge".